WGH History

 Walker, Al Nelowet, Margie Nelowet, Kay Foulkes, Howard Jernigan, Jack Whitehead, Betty

-Whitley, Bobby Fox, Roger Clark, and Lew Matthews.
-Earlier, we
+Whitley, Bobby Fox, Roger Clark, Lew Matthews, Betty Verell, Jane Lippincott, Judi Sedell,

 mentioned Malvern "Mal" Powell, who earned the distinction of becoming the